 - 2 teaspoons cornstarch

-- 1 cup all-purpose flour (get the Wheat Montana brand)
+- 1 cup all-purpose flour (Wheat Montana brand)

 - ¼ cup white sugar